algebraity/bestiary/README.md

 >
 ```

-As can be seen from this example, there are both easier native ways to define objects, and methods which are identical to how LaTeX is commonly used to define objects.
-This means it is in theory possible to paste a line into Bestiary directly from a paper to compute a result.
+As can be seen from this example, there are both easier native ways to define objects, and methods which are identical to how LaTeX is commonly used.
+In many cases, this makes it possible to paste mathematical expressions directly from LaTeX source into Bestiary and compute with them.
 This goes farther than just defining objects.
 Consider this example, using the same definition of `A` as in the first:

 ```
 > A \otimes A